 Best For: an introduction into trekking and mountaineering

 Head to the stunning Gran Paradiso National Park in Italy between the Aosta Valley and Piedmont.
 Base yourself in the charming town of Pont and embark on a new challenge each day, exploring a different summit or area of the National Park at your leisure.
-This is a great way to start your hiking journey, by having the flexibility to choose the trails you want, but then also enjoying days relaxing or trying one of the many other activities in the area, such as rock climbing and mountain biking.
+This is a great way to start your journey, by having the flexibility to choose the trails you want, but then also enjoying days relaxing or trying one of the many other activities in the area, such as rock climbing and mountain biking.
 Most of the hiking is fairly easy and can be done as a day trip, such as visiting the Lillaz Waterfalls.
 On your final day once you have warmed up your legs and built some stamina, you should wake up early for a sunrise hike to the Paradiso mountain peak.

 Embark on the day-long Sella-Herbetet Traverse hike for those who like a challenge.